 Q. I’ve used lumbar pillows in the past and they were very uncomfortable after just a few minutes.
 Are today’s lumbar support pillows any better?

 A. There is a wider range of lumbar support pillows available.
 More importantly, the width of the lumbar cushion can play a big role in how comfortable — or not — the experience is.
-Before ordering a new lumbar support pillow, sit upright in the chair that you plan to use it with and have another person measure the distance between the chair back and your lower back, where your spine curves inward (just above the tailbone).
+Before ordering a new lumbar support pillow, sit upright in the chair that you plan to use it with and have another person measure the distance between the chair back and your lower back, where your spine curves inward (just over the tailbone).
 Look for a cushion with a width similar to that measurement.

 Q. I actually prefer to use a bigger lumbar support pillow because I like the stretch it gives my back.
 Are there any drawbacks to this?